Leonid Shafirov

 In the 1990s – twice, despite the insolvency of the head offices of the banks – he ensured the return of funds to all clients of the branches he headed.
 In 1998 – as acting chairman of the board of the insolvent Rostovsocbank, he ensured the return of savings to all individual depositors of that bank.
 From 1999 until 2008 - a chairman of the board of directors of the Donskoy Narodny Bank.
 The magazine Bankovskoye Obozreniye included Leonid Shafirov in the top five most successful Russian bankers in 2007.

+Shafirov left the banking sector in 2008.

+After leaving the banking sector, Shafirov pursued and successfully earned his master's and Ph.D. degrees from European and Canadian universities.

+Sphere of scientific interests - self-build housing, consumer lending, management of household projects and portfolios of household projects at the municipal level, the social efficiency of lending to the individuals, and economic and financial literacy as factors of socio-economic development.